Attack Graph Convolutional Networks by Adding Fake Nodes: Attack Algorithms

 where softmax works on each row of the output matrix.
 Each element in $D(X')$ indicates whether the discriminator classifies the node as real or fake.

-We want to generate fake nodes with features similar to the real ones to fool the discriminator.
-Since the output of discriminator is binary, we use binary cross entropy loss defined by $L(p, y) = -(y \log (p) + (1-y) \log (1-p) )$, where $y$ is binary indicator of the ground-truth (real or fake images), and $p$ is the predicted probability by our discriminator.
+We aim to generate fake nodes with features similar to the real ones to fool the discriminator.
+Since the output of discriminator is binary, we use binary cross entropy loss defined by $L(p, y) = -(y \log (p) + (1-y) \log (1-p) )$, where $y$ is binary indicator of the ground-truth (real or fake nodes), and $p$ is the predicted probability by our discriminator.
 Then we solve the following optimization problem : \XY{we want to maximize the loss J(), and maximize the loss of D() } \CH{need to say how we define $L$; $\max_{?, ?}$ (do we also update the parameter of $D$?} \XY{added} where $Y$ is the ground-truth (real/fake) indicator for nodes and $c$ is the parameter determine with the weight of discriminator and the GCN performance.
-For example, if $c$ is set with a very large value, the objective function is dominated by the discriminator, so the node features generated will be very close to real but with lower attack successful rate.
+For example, if $c$ is large, the objective function is dominated by the discriminator, so the node features generated will be very close to real ones but with a lower attack successful rate.
+We will discuss more in Section \ref{diff_c_subsect}.

 We adopt the GAN-like framework to train both features/adjacency matrices and discriminator parameters iteratively.
-In experiments, at each epoch we conduct $10,000$ greedy updates for $B, C, X_{fake}$ and then $10$ iterations of $D$ updates.
-The Greedy-GAN algorithm is given as Algorithm \ref{alg_cw}.
-Greedy-GAN supports both adding and dropping links and features. \MO{this sentence need clarification, "This algorithm supports..."}In the algorithm, we add or drop elements according to the absolute gradient of elements, and the one with larger absolute value will be chosen.
+In experiments, at each epoch we conduct $100$ greedy updates for $B, C, X_{fake}$ and then $10$ iterations of $D$ updates.
+The Greedy-GAN algorithm is presented in Algorithm \ref{alg_cw}.
+Greedy-GAN supports both adding and dropping links and features.
+In the algorithm, we add or drop elements according to the absolute gradient of elements, and the one with larger absolute value will be chosen.

-\subsection{Targeted attack}
+The time complexity of Greedy and Greedy-GAN per iteration for updating edges of fake nodes costs $O(|V|*k +k^2)$, where $k$ is the number of added fake nodes; updating features of fake nodes costs $O(k*N_{features})$, $N_{features}$ is number of features each node.

-Next we extend the proposed algorithms to conduct targeted attacks on GCNs.
-Given an adjacency matrix and a feature matrix, the goal is to make nodes to be classified as a desired class by manipulating links and features of fake nodes.
+\subsection{Targeted Attack}

-Assume our goal is to attack a subset of nodes $S$ and $y_i^*$ is the target label for node $i$.
-We then define the objective function as: In targeted attack, we define the objection function as:
+Next we extend the proposed algorithms to conduct targeted attacks.
+Given an adjacency matrix and a feature matrix, the goal is to make nodes to be classified as a desired class by adding fake nodes.
+Assume our goal is to attack a subset of nodes $S$ and $y_i^*$ is the target label for node $i$, the attack objective function can be defined as: